LibroWu/librowu.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Forgot the city of gulls, and the deep seas swell
+role: Forgot the cry of gulls, and the deep seas swell

 # Organizations/Affiliations to show in About widget
 organizations: